 - Remove, sprinkle with sesame seeds and chopped green onions and serve with plenty of napkins.

-- You really want to cook the wings without sauce first before adding the sauce in.
+- Sauce after cooking.
+You really want to cook the wings without sauce first before adding the sauce in.
 Otherwise, you get soggy chicken skin which is NOT attractive!

-- If you’re using an oven, once you’ve added the sauce, broil the wings to get that crisping.
+- Oven Cooking.
+If you're using an oven, once you've added the sauce, broil the wings to get that crisping.

 Nutrition

-Don’t forget to check out my Air Fryer Cookbook!
+And don't forget to check out my air fryer cookbooks!
+Every day easy air fryer, and Air Fryer Revolution.